Build an AI Agent That Trades Tokens on Base (2026 Guide)

 10 min read

 This is the 2026 playbook for building an autonomous AI agent that trades tokens on Base.
-It covers the architecture, framework choices (Claude via MCP, ElizaOS, custom), a working momentum strategy in JavaScript, how to use THRYX hive signals as group intelligence, and the safety rails every production agent needs.
+It covers the architecture, framework choices (Claude via MCP, ElizaOS, custom), a working momentum strategy in JavaScript using verified public endpoints, and the safety rails every production agent needs.
 Written for developers who want a real agent deployed by the end of the weekend, not a theoretical design doc.

 The THRYX Architecture for Agents